sy-harabi/Screeps-Traffic-Manager/README.md

 3. **Additional features:**
    You can pass PathFinder.CostMatrix and threshold as parameter of run() method to block certain tiles.

-   You can use Creep.setWorkingArea(pos,range) method to make creeps to keep range to the target.
+   You can use Creep.setWorkingArea() method to make creeps to keep range to the target.

    You can use Creep.isObstacle() method to make cetain creeps to not be pushed. (ts version only)